 a : x = x : y = y : 2a.

 Before we see how Menaechmus constructed these means proportionals, we must review the meaning of the "latus rectum" of a conic.
 The latus rectum of a conic is the chord through the focus parallel to the directrix.
 (The focus and the directrix can serve to define a conic section.)
 In the diagram below, you can see how the latus rectum controls the "opening" of a parabola.

-What follows is Menaechmus' construction, according to Euctocius, of the two mean proportionals between two given lengths.
-[Note that Menaechmus did not use the terms "parabola" and "hyperbola;" they were coined later by Apollonius.]
+What follows is Menaechmus' construction, according to Eutocius, of the two mean proportionals between two given lengths.
+(Note that Menaechmus did not use the terms "parabola" and "hyperbola."
+They were coined later by Apollonius.)